 Lenore Huang

-Lenore Huang is a singer from China with an eye on the musical variety of cultures around the globe.
-She first developed her specialty for the music of Latin America during her studies of Latin & Brazilian Voice at Codarts Rotterdam - graduating cum laude – and then discovered a particular passion for Argentine tango, which she is now pursuing through her Master’s program at Codarts.
-In 2024, under the financial support of het Cultuurfonds, she travelled to Argentina to study tango with local musicians in Buenos Aires.
+Lenore Huang is a singer from China with a deep appreciation for the musical diversity of cultures around the world.
+She first developed her specialty in the music of Latin America during her studies in Latin & Brazilian Voice at Codarts Rotterdam, where she graduated cum laude.
+Her journey then led her to Argentine tango, which became a central focus of her artistic path.

-Huang’s performance is defined by a commitment to the lyrical content of her repertoire, which she brings to life through a combination of her unique voice, expressive phrasing and linguistic abilities, shining a light on the story of each individual song.
-Acknowledged by important tango figures such as Gustavo Beytelmann and Omar Mollo, she has become a rising talent in the European tango scene.
+Huang’s performance is characterized by a deep commitment to the lyrical essence of each piece, brought to life through her distinctive voice, expressive phrasing, and multilingual proficiency.
+Her ability to illuminate the narrative of every song has earned recognition from leading tango figures such as Gustavo Beytelmann and Omar Mollo, establishing her as a rising talent in the European tango scene.

 Stefan Brunner